-You camper is winterized now and it’s time to park her in a winter storage spot.
+Your camper is winterized now and it’s time to park her in a winter storage spot.

-It’s best to park her level and using axle blocks to position the wheels off the ground.
+When storing your RV, it’s best to park her level and using axle blocks to position the wheels off the ground.

 Then disconnect the starter battery so it isn’t flattened by your alarm system, clocks and so on.

 Cover the camper with a winter camper cover.
 Avoid plastic tarps if possible because they don’t allow the air to circulate so well and could lead to problems.

 If the camper is parked outside and the wheels are exposed, consider fitting tyre covers to protect them from the frost.

 If possible, pay a visit to your camper occasionally to check up on her.